magento/graphql/src/extensions/README.md

 Extensions enable developers to extend the Graph exposed by the `@magento/graphql` server.

+## API Status

+Expect frequent breaking changes.
+The API is being [dogfooded](https://en.wikipedia.org/wiki/Eating_your_own_dog_food) while building out API coverage.

+For the time being, only extensions in `src/extensions` (first-party) will run automatically.
+Support for published npm packages will be added as APIs stabilize.

 ## Requirements

-An extension must:
+An extension is an [node module](https://docs.npmjs.com/packages-and-modules/), written in JavaScript (or TypeScript), that fulfills the following criteria:

-1. Have a `package.json` in its root directory, with a `name` property of the format `@<npm-username>/magento-graphql-<extension-name>`
+1. Has a `package.json` in its root directory, with a `name` property of the format `@<npm-username>/magento-graphql-<extension-name>`
-1. Have an entry point module whose default export is the result from calling the `createExtension` API
-1. Have a `main` field in `package.json` pointing to the entry point module's path
+1. Has a [`main` field in `package.json`](https://docs.npmjs.com/files/package.json#main) pointing to a package entry point
+1. Has an entry point that exports the extension's configuration (see `createExtension` API)

 ## Example Extension